Last updated: June 4, 2021

 — Accommodation in Wentworth Falls —

-Wentworth Falls is one of the most beautiful areas in the greater Blue Mountains region, with the famous 3-tiered, 187m high waterfall that goes by the same name as the absolute highlight.
+The Wentworth Falls area is one of the most beautiful regions in the greater Blue Mountains region, with the famous 3-tiered, 187m high waterfall that goes by the same name as the absolute highlight.

-The Wentworth Falls area is a bushwalkers delight, with tons of scenic walking tracks to choose from, with most of them having the waterfall as the centerpiece.
+Wentworth Falls is a true bushwalkers delight, with lots of scenic walking tracks to choose from, and most of these walks have the waterfall as the centerpiece.

 1. Valley of the Waters Bed & Breakfast